Masquerade, 2019, unfired clay, oil, marble, painted metal, found objects, variable dimensions, MAM Museum, Lissone, Italy

 The title Africanella is borrowed from a 1935 fascist song for the war in Africa.
 Linked to male-dominated legacies, the ballad was born as a bit funny and promoted the union between Italians and Ethiopians.
 A popular sexist song, among other Faccetta Nera, Africanina or Pupetta Mora, linked to gender stereotypes and propaganda.

+That past of violence and coercion is still among us, it is a past that contaminates the present and if not discussed, can cause damage to future generations.
 I believe that the accurate and analytical study of fascism is really important, with all its load of miseries and stereotypes to understand its mechanism and the language manipulation.
 A crazy ideology, but equally capable of penetrating the soul of people.

 Displayer, 2017, 100 x 64 x 70 cm, waterprint and spray on aluminum